 In 2003 Greg was joined by Steven Stead and they have worked together as designer and director respectively, ever since.
 For other companies they have staged the world premiere of the opera Valley Song (Cape Town Opera), Rigoletto (Opera Africa), Bravo!
 (Playhouse Co) and My Fair Lady (Playhouse Co).

-Greg has won the Durban Mercury Theatre Award for Best Set Design every year since 1999, and is particularly praised for his design work on KickstArt’s lavish productions for young audiences such as Beauty and the Beast, Snow White, Peter Pan, Wizard of Oz, Jungle Book, Aladdin and Cinderella.
+Greg has won the Durban Mercury Theatre Award for Best Set Design every year since 1999, and is particularly praised for his design work on KickstArt’s lavish productions for young audiences such as Sinbad the Sailor, Charlotte’s Web, Alice in Wonderland, Beauty and the Beast, Snow White, Peter Pan, Wizard of Oz, Jungle Book, Aladdin and Cinderella.
+He won the Naledi Award for Best Costume Design for KickstArt’s Shrek: the Musical presented in Gauteng at Gold Reef City, and the Naledi and Fleur du Cap Awards 2019 for Best Set Design for Suddenly the Storm, produced by the Market Theatre.

 In 2007 they produced a musical for the first time, The Wizard of Oz, which won the Durban Mercury Theatre Award for Best Musical, followed by Little Shop of Horrors in 2009, which also won Best Musical, an original musical, Peter Pan which played to capacity audiences in Dec 2009 and also won Best Musical 2010, I Love You, You’re Perfect, Now Change (which Steven also appeared in), Cabaret in 2011 which won Best Musical for the company and Best Director for Stead, and has toured nationally.
-He directed the sumptuous KickstArt production of Disney’s Beauty and the Beast, which played to capacity houses over December.
+He directed the sumptuous KickstArt production of Disney’s Beauty and the Beast, which played to capacity houses in 2012.
+He won the Naledi Theatre Award for Best Director of a Musical for Sweeney Todd in 2016, and was nominated for the same award for Into the Woods in 2019.

 Other directing credits include Alcina (Oviedo and Bilbao, Spain) My Fair Lady and Bravo!
-(Playhouse Company), Rigoletto and La Traviata (Opera Africa), and Valley Song (Cape Town Opera).
+(Playhouse Company), Rigoletto and La Traviata (Opera Africa), and Valley Song, I Capuleti e i Montecchi, and Cosi fan tutte (Cape Town Opera).